Cody Martin (baseball): Atlanta Braves

-The Atlanta Braves selected Martin in the seventh round (236th overall) of the 2011 MLB Draft.
+The Atlanta Braves selected Martin in the seventh round (236th overall) of the 2011 Major League Baseball draft.
 He signed with the Braves and made his professional debut that season with the Danville Braves of the Rookie-level Appalachian League.
-He was promoted to the Rome Braves of the Class-A South Atlantic League later that season.
-He began the 2012 season with the Lynchburg Hillcats of the Class-A Advanced Carolina League.
+He was promoted to the Rome Braves of the Single-A South Atlantic League later that season.
+He began the 2012 season with the Lynchburg Hillcats of the High-A Carolina League.
 Transitioning back into a starting pitcher, Martin was named the Carolina League's player of the week in consecutive weeks, for the weeks ending July 1 and 8.

-In 2013, Martin pitched for the Mississippi Braves of the Class AA Southern League and the Gwinnett Braves of the Class AAA International League.
+In 2013, Martin pitched for the Mississippi Braves of the Double-A Southern League and the Gwinnett Braves of the Triple-A International League.
 He played for Gwinnett in the 2014 season.
 Martin was invited to spring training in 2015, and made the Braves' Opening Day roster.
 He was optioned to Gwinnett on May 19, and recalled on June 1.
+In 21 total appearances for Atlanta, Martin compiled a 2–3 record and 5.40 ERA with 24 strikeouts across 21 2/3 innings pitched.

 Oakland Athletics

-On July 2, 2015, the Braves traded Martin to the Oakland Athletics for international slot number 53, worth $388,400.
-He was assigned to the Nashville Sounds of the Class AAA Pacific Coast League (PCL).
-He made his Athletics' debut on September 1, and was optioned back to Nashville the next day.
+On July 2, 2015, the Braves traded Martin to the Oakland Athletics in exchange for international slot number 53, worth $388,400.
+He was assigned to the Nashville Sounds of the Triple-A Pacific Coast League (PCL).
+Martin made his Athletics' debut on September 1, and was optioned back to Nashville the next day.

 Seattle Mariners

-Martin was claimed off waivers by the Seattle Mariners after the 2015 season.
+On October 19, 2015, Martin was claimed off waivers by the Seattle Mariners.
 He began the 2016 season with the Tacoma Rainiers of the PCL and was promoted to the major leagues on June 2.
 The Mariners returned Martin to the minors two days later, before recalling him on July 30.
 He was optioned to the Rainiers on August 7.
 Martin made his first major league start of the season on August 16, and was sent to the minors on August 23.
 Martin finished the year at the major league level after he was recalled on September 12, upon the end of the Tacoma Rainiers season.
+In 9 total appearances for Seattle in 2016, he posted a 1–2 record and 3.86 ERA with 15 strikeouts across 25 2/3 innings pitched.

-Martin was designated for assignment on January 11, 2017, and outrighted to Triple-A Tacoma on January 14.
+Martin was designated for assignment on January 11, 2017, and was sent outright to Triple-A Tacoma on January 14.
+On July 28, the Mariners selected Martin's contract, adding him to their active roster.
+He made one appearance for Seattle, allowing four runs (three earned) on five hits over two innings pitched.
+On August 9, Martin was removed from the 40-man roster and sent outright to Tacoma.
+Martin elected free agency on October 2.

-Later career